View File Operations in iOS

 If you tap Duplicate, a copy of the file with a number appended to it is added to the same location, and the failed result is replaced with a successful one.

-The Syncs tab (offline sync operations)
+The Syncs tab (offline sync and media sync operations)

 To view the results of Sync operations: